Last Updated on February 19, 2024 by Grant

 The fourth piece of advice: make a list of places you want to go to.
 Don’t prioritize the list, but do add when the best times, weather-wise, to visit are.

 From there, develop a list of places you would like to go during each season.
 Now, when you find a sale on airfare, you can take advantage of a bargain to someplace you WANT to go.

 Desire, Part 2: Don’t Go Just Because “Everyone” Says You Should

-One more confession: I have been a lot of places, but none that I dislike more than Naples, Italy.
+One more confession: I have been to a lot of places, but none that I dislike more than Naples, Italy.

 It was dirty, crime-ridden and generally unpleasant to visit.
 The only redeeming feature was the museum where the artifacts from Pompeii are stored… Well, that and the ferry port where we hopped a boat to Sicily.

 But, I have read numerous recommendations to go there, if nothing else, for the pizza.
 One, we had better pizza in Rome and, two, that’s not enough for me to want to spend time there, but it was a “must visit,” so we went.